hsuonsivu/hsupublic/3d-models/README.md

 also takes quite a bit of time to print.
 Makefile generates some sets of parts to allow parts printed in few sessions.

-TODO: The shield might benefit from a bug netting inside to avoid spider nets and bug nests inside.
-This could be easy to add, but would limit airflow.
+The shield includes a bug screen inside to avoid spider nets and bug nests inside.

 Tunables in stevensonshield.scad: